 Pizza rounds out business at The Schwan Food Company.
 With well-known retail pizza brands like Tony's, Red Baron, and Freschetta, the company is one of the top frozen pizza makers in the US, alongside rival Nestle.
 But pizza dough isn't its only money-maker.
 Schwan's core business is fueled by a fleet of 4,500 Home Service trucks that deliver 350 frozen food products directly to the doorsteps of some 2.5 million customers.
 Home Service provides entrees, breakfasts, sandwiches, side dishes, snacks, ice cream, and more to homes and by mail order throughout the US mainland.
 Beyond the US market, Schwan sells food in Western Europe.
 The family of the late founder Marvin Schwan owns the company.

-The company's business segments include Schwan's Home Service, Schwan's Consumer Brands, and Schwan's Food Service.
+The company's business segments include Schwan's Home Service, Schwan's Consumer Brands, Global Supply Chain, and Schwan's Food Service.

 Its Home Service business, which is supported by nearly 500 sales and distribution centers and about 4,500 home-delivery vehicles nationwide, is the largest direct-to-home food provider in the US with brands Schwan's and LiveSmart.